 180 x 115 x 35 mm.
 (7.1" x 4.5" x 1.4").

 Went on sale in 1976, costing US$395.

 Made in USA by Telesensory Systems Inc., Palo Alto, California.

 Designed for use by the blind.
-The top photograph shows the instructions on cassette tape.
+The top photograph shows the audio cassette tape which carries the operating instructions.

 With front cover removed, showing the Texas Instruments micro-controller, used as a calculator chip, and the LED display assembly above the keyboard.

 Very noticeable is the keypad with the numbers arranged in the same order as a phone (with 1 at the top) rather than the normal order for a calculator (with 9 at the top), to aid a blind user familiar with operating a telephone keypad.

 The lower, speech circuit board, with the TSI S14001A speech integrated circuit above and the GI S14007 mask ROM chip with the speech data below, the speaker, & the rechargeable cells.

 This was the first commercial hand-held speaking calculator and a very early use of speech synthesis in a consumer product.

 Dale Hill has put a video of a Speech+ calculator in operation on YouTube, so that you are able to hear it in operation.